Twisted-humour8/alx-system_engineering-devops/0x01-shell_permissions/README.md

 		new owner - file.

 	Task 14.
 Owner and group
 		Change owner and group for all files and 		 directories in working directory.

+	Task 15.
+Symbolic links
+		Change owner and staff for file:
+	-in working directory
+	-is a symbolic link.